zPodFactory/zpodcore/zpodcli/README.md

 `zcli connect -s "manager.zpodfactory.io" -t "[token]"`

 PS: Will accept long & short format for `typer.Option()`

+## zPodFactory instance settings

+We will very likely have a new command to setup some instance wide settings for zPodFactory that can only be altered by a `superadmin`:

+## Customer Connect Download facility

+Setting customer connect credentials for automatic downloads:

+`zcli settings customerconnect -u "timo.sugliani@gmail.com" -p "amazingpassword"`

+## zPodFactory main DNS domain for zPods

+Setting the main domain name for zPodfactory that will be leverage for every deployed zPod:

+`zcli settings domain -s "cool.zpod.io"`

+This will make that every zpod deployed will inherit the default domain name and add the name as the subdomain of this main domain.

+Example: zPod name = tanzu
+Subdomain for the whole zPod will be `tanzu.cool.zpod.io` and sample hostnames will be:

+- `zbox.tanzu.cool.zpod.io`
+- `esx11.tanzu.cool.zpod.io`
+- `esx12.tanzu.cool.zpod.io`
+- `vcsa.tanzu.cool.zpod.io`
+- `nsxt.tanzu.cool.zpod.io`

 ## RBAC

 zPodFactory has the ability to manage Users, Groups and Permissions.